Saughall Massie: History

 The name de Massie, de Massey or de Mascy has been connected to the Wirral since the time of the Norman Conquest.
 Baron Hamon de Mascey, whose family came from the settlement of Mascey near Avranches, Normandy, established Birkenhead Priory in 1150.
 His relations, the Masseys of Sale, settled on the Wirral during the reign of King John were supposed to have given their name to the village.

-Formerly a township in the Bidston Parish of the Wirral Hundred, Saughall Massie became a civil parish in 1866.
-The population of Saughall Massie and the nearby hamlet of Carr Houses was 98 in 1801, 176 in 1851 and 186 in 1901.
-The parish was abolished in 1933 and divided between the County Borough of Wallasey and Grange, near West Kirby.
+Formerly a township in the Bidston parish of the Wirral Hundred, Saughall Massie became a civil parish in 1866.
+The population of Saughall Massie and the nearby hamlet of Carr Houses was 98 in 1801, 176 in 1851, 186 in 1901 and 749 in 1931.
+The parish was abolished on 1 April 1933 and merged with Grange and Wallasey.
 On 1 April 1974, local government reorganisation in England and Wales resulted in most of Wirral, including Saughall Massie, transfer from the county of Cheshire to Merseyside.

 As with several other agricultural settlements on the Wirral Peninsula, a timber peg mill once existed nearby.
 Saughall Massie's windmill was built circa 1580 to grind grain.
 It was demolished by 1875.